The Morning of the Magicians: Influence and criticism

 In a 2004 article for Skeptic, the author Jason Colavito wrote that the book's tales of ancient astronauts predated Erich von Däniken's works on the topic, and that the ideas are so close to the fictional works of H. P. Lovecraft such as "The Call of Cthulhu" or At the Mountains of Madness (published in 1928 and 1931, respectively) that, according to Colavito, it is probable that Lovecraft's fiction directly inspired the book.

-Kenneth Feder comments on this book in his book Frauds, Myths, and Mysteries: Science and Pseudoscience in Archaeology.
+Kenneth Feder comments on this book in his book Frauds, Myths, and Mysteries.
 After noting several major errors relating to archaeology, he comments that "The often bizarre claims in The Morning of the Magicians that were related to physics, chemistry, biology, psychology, and history seemed plausible to me primarily because I did not have the knowledge necessary to assess them intelligibly."
+Christian Giudice described it as an "an allegedly nonfiction exposé of occult influences on historical events, conspiracy theories, and what may be defined as proto- ancient astronaut theories".
+He also credited it with helping start the New Age movement.

+The book is widely regarded as being responsible for the proliferation of numerous myths related to occultism in Nazism.
+Stéphane François credits it with the beginning of the literary trend of books regarding occultism in Nazism, crediting the book with truly bringing to life the "myth of Nazi esotericism".
+Nicholas Goodrick-Clarke noted that numerous successive works on Nazi occultism were in some part influenced by the book.